 We also generally don’t think of the anatomical variations that result from choosing different positions.

 But if you struggle to perform in bed, some sex positions will help you last longer than others (and vice versa).

 In light of these anatomical realities, you and your partner could enjoy longer-lasting sex just by paying better attention to how you do it.

-Just what sex positions will help you to hold out longer?
+Just what sex positions will help you last longer in bed?